janklab/MlxShake/docs/UserGuide.md

 myRand = RandStream('dsfmt19937', 'Seed', 420);
 ```

-### MATLAB Code
+### Matlab Code

-MATLAB code and its output will be shown as follows:
+Matlab code and its output will be shown as follows:

 ```matlab:Code
 % Matlab code